-In general, presidential elections are referendums on the reigning party.
 Since 1984, the Keys model has correctly forecast the outcomes of all subsequent US presidential elections, including in 2016.
 Using the model, I predicted a Trump victory in a Washington Post interview on September 23, 2016.
 I doubled down on that prediction in another interview on October 28, after the revelation of the Trump Access Hollywood tape and allegations of sexual assault, and before FBI director James Comey’s letter updating Congress about new Clinton email discoveries.

 The vulnerabilities facing the incumbent Democrats in 2016 included, among others, losses in the midterm elections of 2014, a divisive primary battle, an open-seat election, and a lack of either major domestic policy accomplishments or a striking foreign policy success in Obama’s second term.
 Meanwhile, Hillary Clinton was a competent candidate, but not a once-in-a-generation charismatic candidate like Franklin Roosevelt or Ronald Reagan.